 Stop Apache and PHP on FreeBSD web server.

-If you are updating PHP on a web server, then you should stop the web server, so users will not experience PHP related error messages or potential security related information leaks.
+If you are updating PHP on a web server, then you should stop the web server, so users will not experience PHP related error messages or exposed to potential security related information leaks.
 In the following example, an Apache HTTP server is stopped.

 # service apache24 stop

-You should remove the old version of PHP and PHP extensions for security reasons.
 You can have the FreeBSD package manager make a list of all PHP packages, that are currently installed, and then use the list to delete them.

 List installed PHP and PHP extensions packages.
 In this example PHP 7.3 and Apache module extension is installed.